sashadt/docs/docs/troubleshooting.md

 initialized before they are used in a process, so they are never persisted across process invocations.

-### Getting this message in STRAM logs.
-Is anything wrong in my code?

-    2015-10-09 04:31:06,749 INFO com.datatorrent.stram.StreamingContainerManager: Heartbeat for unknown operator 3 (container container_1443694550865_0150_01_000007)

-Coming soon.

 # Debugging

-###  How to remote debug gateway service?
+##  How to remotely debug the gateway service?

-Update Hadoop OPTS variable by running,
+Update Hadoop OPTS variable by running the following:

     export HADOOP_OPTS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5432 $HADOOP_OPTS"

-### How to setup DEBUG level while running an application?
+## How to setup DEBUG level while running an application?

 Add the following property to your properties file: